 Photographs are surprisingly delicate objects—vulnerable to damage sustained through improper handling, poor storage conditions, and even flaws inherent to their own chemistry.
-In the daily care of the Art Institute’s photography collection, formed in 1949 and comprising approximately 24,000 objects from early daguerreotypes to present-day digital prints and time-based media, photograph conservators take the utmost precautions.
-They meticulously document a work’s condition; enact preventative measures to keep it safe while it’s stored, shipped, and displayed; and undertake scientific research to learn more about its material composition.
+Art Institute conservators meticulously document a work’s condition; enact preventative measures to keep it safe while it’s stored, shipped, and displayed; and undertake scientific research to learn more about its material composition.
 When damage is evident, they carry out state-of-the-art treatments, effectively turning back the hands of time.

 Through a wide selection of works from the museum’s collection that showcase the technical history of photographic processes from the 19th century to the present, as well as the related conservation, preservation, and connoisseurship issues that attend them, this unique presentation affords the rare opportunity to look at the collection through a conservator’s eyes and see photographs anew.